Tacos al Pastor

 Arrange all your taco components on the table: warm tortillas, crispy al pastor meat from Step 5, chopped pineapple from Step 4, the onion-cilantro mix, salsa verde, and lime wedges.

-Step 7: Build and Serve
+Step 7: Assemble and Serve

 To build each taco, place a small handful of the crispy meat on a warm tortilla, add a small spoonful of chopped pineapple, a pinch of the onion-cilantro mixture, and a small dollop of salsa verde.